We are recognised as authorities in our specialised fields. We publish newsletters with informed opinions that are free for you to subscribe to.

-Naturally, some knowledge of the purchasers intended use for the land would be prudent if you were wanting to rely on the exclusion, as without a doubt Inland Revenue will question you as to how you arrived at your conclusion.
+Naturally, some knowledge of the purchaser’s intended use for the land would be prudent if you wanted to rely on the exclusion, as without a doubt, Inland Revenue will question you as to how you arrived at your conclusion.

-On the other hand, the farmland exclusion can be claimed where you acquired the land, and you used (along with any spouse, civil union partner or de facto partner) or intended to use the land mainly for the purposes of a farming or agricultural business carried on by you, and you then sold the land to a purchaser mainly for the purposes of the continuing use of the land in a farming or agricultural business.
-Again, knowledge of the purchaser’s intentions that can be substantiated would be prudent to rebut any Inland Revenue challenge, although arguably under both scenarios Inland Revenue will be coming at you with the benefit of hindsight and may be able to ascertain for themselves what the residential / farmland was subsequently used by the purchaser for.
+On the other hand, the farmland exclusion can be claimed where you acquired the land, and you used it (along with any spouse, civil union partner or de facto partner) or intended to use the land mainly for the purposes of farming or agricultural business carried on by you, and you then sold the land to a purchaser mainly for the purposes of the continuing use of the land in a farming or agricultural business.
+Again, knowledge of the purchaser’s intentions that can be substantiated would be prudent to rebut any Inland Revenue challenge, although arguably, under both scenarios, Inland Revenue will be coming at you with the benefit of hindsight and may be able to ascertain for themselves what the purchaser subsequently used the residential/farmland for.

 Finally, if all else has failed and you have reached the point that section CB 14 will apply to your disposal, there is a legislative concession to dictate how much of your disposal gain is subject to taxation.
 For each 12-month period that you have owned the land, the quantum of the disposal gain subject to taxation is reduced by 10%.
 So, if you have owned the land for four years, only 60% of the gain is taxable; for seven years, only 30% of the gain is taxable, and so on.